-The consequence is that to stabilize atmospheric temperature at 2 degrees Celsius beyond preindustrial levels, we will need to effectively cut off the spigot, and limit our emissions during this century to no more than 1 trillion additional tons of carbon, as illustrated in Figure 2 below.
-The lesson: we must avoid if possible any emissions we can today to reduce the burden in the coming decades.
+The consequence is that to stabilize atmospheric temperature at 2 degrees Celsius above preindustrial levels, we will need to effectively cut off the spigot, and limit our emissions during this century to no more than 1 trillion additional tons of carbon, as illustrated in Figure 2 below.
+The lesson: we must avoid any emissions we can today to have any hope of stabilizing the planet's climate.

-6 See, e.g. Baccini, A., et al. "Tropical forests are a net carbon source based on aboveground measurements of gain and loss."
+&lt;sup>6 See, e.g. Baccini, A., et al. "Tropical forests are a net carbon source based on aboveground measurements of gain and loss."
 Science 358.6360 (2017): 230-234.